Galeritech/theracloud-web/README.md

    - Prevents broken PRs from being merged
    - Enforces PR requirements

+### ⚙️ GitHub Branch Protection Setup

+To fully enable branch protection, configure the following in GitHub Settings → Branches:

+**For `develop` branch:**

+- ✅ Require a pull request before merging
+- ✅ Require approvals: 1
+- ✅ Require status checks to pass before merging
+  - ✅ `lint`
+  - ✅ `test`
+  - ✅ `build`
+- ✅ Require branches to be up to date before merging
+- ✅ Do not allow bypassing the above settings

+**For `main` branch:**

+- ✅ Require a pull request before merging
+- ✅ Require approvals: 1
+- ✅ Require status checks to pass before merging
+  - ✅ `lint`
+  - ✅ `test`
+  - ✅ `build`
+- ✅ Require branches to be up to date before merging
+- ✅ Do not allow bypassing the above settings
+- ✅ Restrict pushes that create files matching `release/**` pattern (optional)

 ## 📊 Code Coverage

 The project maintains a minimum coverage threshold: